gmedia/erp/resources/js/components/common/README.md

 ### CrudPage
 A generic, reusable page component that handles complete CRUD workflows for any entity type.

-### SimpleEntityCrudPage
+### EntityCrudPage
-A factory function that creates CRUD pages for simple entities (just name field) and complex entities with custom components.
-Uses a registry-based approach to eliminate code duplication.
+A factory function that creates CRUD pages for any entity type using configuration-driven approach.
+Eliminates code duplication by using unified entity configurations that include all necessary components, columns, and filters.

 ### DataTable & Related Components
 Reusable data table components with built-in filtering, pagination, sorting, and export functionality.